praat/praat/README.md

 Praat.app that was already there.
-If on the way you receive an error “App Store Connect Operation Error -- You must first sign the relevant contracts online”, or “Couldn’t communicate with a helper application“, you will have to log in to `developer.apple.com` and do Review Agreement -> Agree;
+If on the way you receive an error “App Store Connect Operation Error -- You must first sign the relevant contracts online”, or “Couldn’t communicate with a helper application“, or just a crash (happens with Xcode 15.0), you will have to log in to `developer.apple.com` and do Review Agreement -> Agree;
 you may then also have to go (or log in) to App Store Connect, then Agreements, Tax, and Banking -> Paid Apps -> View or Terms (even if you have no paid apps).